-The minimum deposit for MSUFCU’s Jumbo Certificates is $100k, with no stated balance cap; the regular Certificates require a minimum of $500, and have rates a uniform 25 bps lower.
+The minimum deposit for MSUFCU’s Jumbo CDs is $100k, with no stated balance cap; the non-Jumbo CDs require a $500 minimum deposit and have rates a uniform 25 bps lower.

-The Jumbo Certificate is also available as an IRA (Traditional, Roth, CESA, SEP) earning the same 2.38% APY, with the same funding requirements.
+The Jumbo CDs also available as Jumbo IRA CDs (Traditional, Roth, CESA, SEP), earning the same APYs with the same funding requirements.

 As stated on the Rates page, the Early Withdrawal Penalty reads as follows:

-1-5 Year Certificates: Results in penalty equal to 180 days dividends on amount withdrawn.
+equal to 180 days dividends based on amount withdrawn.

-Headquartered in East Lansing, Michigan State University Federal Credit Union’s field of membership (FOM) is diverse, offering a way for almost anyone to join.
+Headquartered in East Lansing, Michigan State University Federal Credit Union’s field of membership (FOM) offers a way for almost any US citizen/resident alien to join.

 University Relationship: Faculty, staff, and students of Michigan State University (MSU) or Oakland University (OU); members of MSU or OU Alumni Association; MSU Alumni Association Legacy Program members; and “those who regularly work on the MSU or OU campus who are under the control of the MSU Board of Trustees or the governing body of OU” are eligible for membership.

-Family Relationship: Immediate family members (spouse, parent, sibling, grandparent, or child) and household members of membership-eligible individuals are also eligible for membership.
+Family Relationship: Immediate family members (spouse, parent, sibling, grandparent, or child) and household members of current MSUFCU members are also welcome to apply.

-Joining MSUFCU and/or opening a Jumbo Certificate can be done online, or at any of 16 Michigan branches located in Auburn Hills, Charlotte, Clarkston, East Lansing (4), Haslett, Lansing (4), Okemos (2), Ortonville, and Rochester.
+Joining MSUFCU and/or opening a Jumbo Certificate can be done online, or at any of 16 Michigan branches located in Auburn Hills, Berkley, Clarkston, East Lansing (3), Haslett, Holt, Lansing (4), Mason, Okemos (2), and Ortonville.

 The New Account Application is also available as a download and can be returned by snail mail.